yinlongTh/English/Tenses.md

 <pre>
 - I have seen this movie before
 - My last birthday was the best day I have ever had.
-- Have you ever met Muchu?
+- Have you ever met Muchu? :dog:
 - Where have you been ?
 - Have you seen my phone today ?
 </pre>